Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

  * VPC: To built the cloud environment

- * Public Subnets: the public subnet is subnet that's associated with a route table that has a route to an internet gateway.
-An internet gateway.
+ * Public Subnets: the public subnet is a subnet that's associated with a route table that has a route to an internet gateway.
 This connects the VPC to the internet and to other AWS services.

  * Private Subnet